Professor Charles Bodman Rae

 Since completing his fixed term of six years as Dean and Director in 2007 he has focussed on enhancing the research profile of the Elder Conservatorium and on continuing to advocate, at the national level, for recognition of artistic endeavours as bona fide research outcomes.
 These activities came to fruition with the full recognition of the creative outcomes of music and creative arts for the inaugural Australian research assessment exercise (ERA).
 For this exercise he was responsible at the university level (as so-called 'Research Champion') for formulating the ERA submissions for Creative Arts (category 19) in 2009, 2010 and 2012, as well as being one of the major contributors.
 In each case the submission was awarded the highest grade (5) above all the other Australian music schools/academies.
 Thus the Elder Conservatorium of Music has been officially rated - three times in succession - as the top Australian institution for research in music, principally due to its great strengths in composition and the performance of new music.

 In Australia he has served as a non-executive Director on the Boards of the following organisations: the Helpmann Academy for the Visual and Performing Arts; the Australian Music Examinations Board (Federal Vice-Chair); and the Adelaide Symphony Orchestra.
+These time consuming periods of service on boards were all voluntary, unpaid, and part of his commitment to strengthening the support networks in Australia for music and musicians.
 In 2000 he had joined the Quality Assurance Agency (QAA) in the UK as an Institutional Auditor, and in 2006 he was also invited to join the Australian Universities Quality Agency (AUQA) as an Institutional Auditor.
 He has served as a Trustee of the South Australian Guadagnini Trust (leading to the philanthropic acquisition of a full set of Guadagnini instruments for the Australian String Quartet), and a member of the Advisory Board of the Australian Music Foundation.

 His professional debut took place in 1974, with the premiere of his first orchestral work, Primum Mobile.
 The piece was selected for the finals of the Scottish Composers' Competition held in Aberdeen as part of the International Festival of Youth Orchestras (this competition was one of the first events funded by Sir Sean Connery's then new Scottish International Educational Trust, established with his fee for the Bond film Diamonds Are Forever).
 The chairman of the jury was Aaron Copland, and the performance was broadcast on the BBC Radio 3 network from BBC Scotland.
 His Australian debut, as both pianist and composer, was given during the 2002 Adelaide Festival of Arts.